SWIM-ucf/SWIM/README.md

 - A console viewer to display errors and suggestions on fixing them
 - A memory viewer to see the code compiled and updated as it executes
 - A visualization of the datapath to see the individual parts that make up the general and floating-point coprocessors and the values inside each wire
-- Utilizes the Monaco Code Editor library to provide:
+- Utilizes the [Monaco Editor](https://microsoft.github.io/monaco-editor/) code library to provide:
 	- Syntax highlighting of our custom language
 	- Highlighting the previously executed line
 	- Providing mouse hover information on instructions and errors